 The room is kept at a comfortable temperature range for all of our classes (we do not practice “hot yoga.”)

 Stretch & Strengthen – This class uses Hatha Yoga to balance the body in a satisfying, well-rounded practice that includes active yoga poses and breath work, and often incorporates corrective exercise techniques, mindful movement explorations, and restorative yoga poses.
 Props are used to support the student and help to alleviate physical imbalances or limitations, allowing students to experience the wonderful integrity of proper alignment.
 You will learn more about your own body, posture habits, your weak and/or tight spots, and how to practice so that the yoga poses truly serve your health and wellbeing.
-This is a moderate level class, more challenging than Gentle Yoga and Yoga Basics, but less vigorous than Classic Flow.
+This is a moderate level class, more challenging than Gentle Yoga, but less vigorous than Classic Flow.

 Classic Flow – In these classes, the emphasis is upon flowing mindfully from pose to pose, while moving with the breath.
 Sun Salutations will be part of the practice, but the flow will vary from class to class.
 This class is similar to the popular Hatha Flow or Vinyasa Flow style, which has its roots in Ashtanga Yoga.
 Considered an All-Levels class, Classic Flow is more challenging than Gentle Yoga and faster-paced than Stretch & Strengthen or Yoga Basics, but appropriate for fit beginners and continuing students.